dngfx/MagicBot/README.md

 Alternatively connect via your irc client irc://irc.rizon.net:+6697/#premium (Must use SSL)

 ## License
-This majority of this project is licensed under GNU General Public License v2.0 - see [LICENSE](LICENSE) for details.
+Unless expressly marked otherwise inside the file, all files in this project are licensed under GNU General Public License v2.0 - see [LICENSE](LICENSE) for details.

 Parts licenced under the WTFPL will have comments in the file marking it as such.